-The client script or the JavaScript will be written and registered at the server side simultaneously while fetching the files from a folder.
+The client script (JavaScript) will be generated and registered at the server side simultaneously while fetching the files from a folder.

-Using Asp.Net System.IO namespace, we will fetch the files from a folder in the server.
-Once fetched, we will loop through the list of files and register each file with JavaScript using Asp.Net ClientScript.RegisterStartupScript method, so that each file will open in a new window.
+Using the ASP.NET System.IO namespace, we will fetch the files from a folder on the server.
+Once the files are retrieved, we will loop through the list and register each file with JavaScript using the ASP.NET ClientScript.RegisterStartupScript method, allowing each file to open in a separate popup window.

 The ClientScript.RegisterStartupScript method takes four parameters to register the startup script.
 The first parameter is the type of the startup script.
 The second parameter is a string value for the key of the script.
 The third parameter is the script (or the function you wrote the script).
 The forth parameter is addScriptTags, Boolean (true or false) indicating whether to add script tags.